mhtvsSFrpHdE/prefetch/qpp/README.md

 If completed task greater than or equal to RescanInterval,
 file path cache will be erased and rescan from folder.

-For files not often change (_.dll, _.exe, etc), set to 0.
+For files not often change (\_.dll, \_.exe, etc), set to 0.
 For user data, set to 1.

-For different folder types,
+You can create multiple instance for different folder types.
-deploy multiple prefetch instance is required in current version.

 ### PrefetchInterval